aws/aws-toolkit-azure-devops/Docs/awspowershell-module-script.rst

 AWS Region*
 -----------

-    The default AWS Region to be assumed by the cmdlets in the module.
-AWS cmdlets invoked without a -Region parameter will automatically use this value.
+    The default AWS Region that the cmdlets assume in the module.
+AWS cmdlets invoked without a :code:`-Region` parameter automatically use this value.
 For more information, see :aws-gr:`Regions and Endpoints <rande>` in the |AWS-gr|.

 Arguments
 ---------

-    Optional arguments to be passed to the script.
+    Optional arguments to pass to the script.
 You can use ordinal or named parameters.

 Script Source*
 --------------